-Mr Forbes Watson, 50, one of the best known figures in the British books industry, had been chief executive of Penguin in the UK for almost eight years and with the company for 15 years.
+Mr Forbes Watson, 50, one of the best known figures in the British books industry, had been chief executive of Penguin in the UK for almost eight years with the company for 15 years.

 One senior industry source said: "The talk in the trade was that Makinson himself may have to take the rap [for the distribution problems] but it appears that Forbes Watson is the fall guy."
-Penguin is part of the Pearson group, which publishes the Financial Times and has large US educational publishing interests.
+Penguin is part of the Pearson group, which also publishes the Financial Times and has large US educational publishing interests.
 Last year, Penguin's new computerised warehouse at Rugby, Warwickshire, failed, leaving distribution of Penguin books in chaos.

 Many titles were unavailable in shops for part of the year and the company was forced to incur million of pounds of extra costs in transporting books directly from printers to retailers.
 The good relationship that Penguin enjoyed with its authors was also damaged.
 Meg Geldens, an analyst at Invest Securities, said: "Somebody should be taking the blame for the mismanagement of the Rugby warehouse."